Please ✉️ mail or 📞 call to discuss your requirements.

 ℞ is an XML system.
 That means the recipe has to be expressed in XML.
 If you’re going to be publishing it, it’s probably in XML already.

-Each ingredient is specified with an xml:id to identify it (you can make these up), and a particular set of attributes to store the information, broken down into its component parts, eg
+Each ingredient is specified with an xml:id attribute to identify it (you make these up), and a particular set of other attributes to store the information, broken down into its component parts, eg

-Each time an ingredient is mentioned in the Method it uses the xml:id to refer to it.
+Each time an ingredient is mentioned in the Method it uses the xml:id value to refer to it in the i attribute of the ingref.

-Fry the <ing i="butter garlic ham"/> gently for five minutes
+Fry the <ingref i="butter garlic ham"/> gently for five minutes

 Fry the butter, garlic, and bacon gently for five minutes.